Ninja Combi Multicooker review – after a year in my kitchen, this non-toxic air fryer has pretty much replaced my oven

 My single banana cake was baked and ready to eat in just fifteen minutes.
 I was really impressed with the speed of the Combi and even more grateful for the timer.
 I put the cake tin in, set the time and temperature, and left the oven to its own devices.
 I could do work around the house without needing to worry about checking up on the oven, turning it off, and opening the door.
 The oven did all that for me.

 Since those tests, I have made a lemon loaf cake, which took only 20 minutes at 320 degrees.
-I've also baked chocolate cookies, which took only eight minutes, and loaves of bread, which followed a similar story.
+Since I first tested it, I have also baked many chocolate cookies (which take only eight minutes) and multiple loaves of bread, which followed a similar story.

-On top of the useful timer and pre-sets, this takes less than a minute to get to the temperature.
-I think this is why I kept returning to the Combi, opting to use it instead of my main oven because it was quicker to get ready, speedy when cooking, and then easy to clean.
+On top of the useful timer and pre-sets, the Ninja Combi takes less than a minute to get to the temperature.
+I think this is why I keep returning to the Combi, opting to use it instead of my main oven because it was quicker to get ready, speedy when cooking, and then easy to clean.
 I'm sure it worked wonders for my utilities too, since I was only heating one small space.

 Test 7: toasting